 This new situation imperils neoliberalism in France.
 Faced with a combative peripheral France, confronted with the ever-volatile sensitive banlieues, and given EU constraints on the growth of public debt, the French technocracy will soon find itself having to solve a very difficult equation.
 Something will have to give, eventually.

-Without such a narrative, French elites in particular feel exposed, vulnerable, and secretly justified in their desire to secede from the people.
-And peripheral France, as shown by Jean-Claude Michéa, following in the footsteps of Christopher Lasch, is nothing else than the consequence of a secession of the elites.
+Without such a narrative, French elites, in particular, feel exposed, vulnerable, and secretly justified in their desire to secede from the people.
+As shown by Jean-Claude Michéa following in the footsteps of Christopher Lasch, peripheral France is nothing other than the consequence of a secession of the elites.

-Emmanuel Macron has stated in the past the need for Europe to have heroes, because he senses that today, no soldier will give his life to defend the EU.
+Emmanuel Macron previously stated the need for Europe to have heroes because he sensed that today, no soldier would give his life to defend the EU.
 On this at least, he would appear to see eye-to-eye with Army General and former Chief of the Defense Staff Pierre de Villiers, brother of Philippe and darling of the more conservative current within the Gilets Jaunes.

-With Macron having lost his momentum and initiative, the question rather becomes: what will the French state do to solve the new political equation the Gilets Jaunes have introduced?
+With Macron losing his momentum and initiative, the question becomes: what will the French state do to solve the new political equation the Gilets Jaunes have introduced?